 Performance outcomes Acceptable outcomes Applicant response AO12.2 There is existing road, kerb and channel for the full road frontage of the site.
 AO12.3 Road access minimum clearances of 3.5 metres wide and 4.8 metres high are provided for the safe passage of emergency vehicles.
 Alterations and repairs to public utility services PO13 Infrastructure is integrated with, and efficiently extends, existing networks.
 AO13 Development is designed to allow for efficient connection to existing infrastructure networks.
-Not applicable Proposed development is for building works only and not applicable to this code and does not involve alterations and repairs to public utility services.
+Not applicable Proposed development does not impede existing public utility networks.
+Telstra has provided written confirmation that nearby underground Telstra cables are damaged, may be dug up and removed, with no plans to repair this infrastructure.
+The proposed dwelling will achieve minimum setback to the overhead powerline.
 PO14 Development and works do not affect the efficient functioning of public utility mains, services or installations.
-AO14.1 Public utility mains, services and installations are not required to be altered or repaired as a result of the development; or Not applicable Proposed development is for building works only and not applicable to this code and does not involve alterations and repairs to public utility services.
-AO14.2 Public utility mains, services and installations are altered or repaired in association with the works so that they continue to function and satisfy the relevant Design Guidelines set out in Section D8 of the Planning scheme policy SC5 - FNQROC Regional Development Manual.
+AO14.1 Public utility mains, services and installations are not required to be altered or repaired as a result of the development; or AO14.2 Public utility mains, services and installations are altered or repaired in association with the works so that they continue to function and satisfy the relevant Design Guidelines set out in Section D8 of the Planning scheme policy SC5 - FNQROC Regional Development Manual.
+Not applicable Proposed development does not impede existing public utility networks.
+Telstra has provided written confirmation that nearby underground Telstra cables are damaged, may be dug up and removed, with no plans to repair this infrastructure.
+The proposed dwelling will achieve minimum setback to the overhead powerline.

 Performance outcomes Acceptable outcomes Applicant response Construction management PO15 Work is undertaken in a manner which minimises adverse impacts on vegetation that is to be retained.
 Works include, at a minimum: (a) installation of protective fencing around retained vegetation during construction; (b) erection of advisory signage; (c) no disturbance, due to earthworks or storage of plant, materials and equipment, of ground level and soils below the canopy of any retained vegetation; (d) removal from the site of all declared noxious weeds.
-Complies with AO15 The construction company will provide a construction management plan that complies with AO15.
+Complies with AO15 The Owner Builder will oversee complaint construction management practices and require a construction management plan from any contractors.
 PO16 Existing infrastructure is not damaged by construction activities.
 AO16 Construction, alterations and any repairs to infrastructure is undertaken in accordance with the Planning scheme policy SC5 - FNQROC Regional Development Manual.
 Note - Construction, alterations and any repairs to State-controlled roads and rail corridors are undertaken in accordance with the Transport Infrastructure Act 1994.
-Complies with PO16 Safety plans will be used regarding construction of the new dwelling in relation to any nearby powerlines.
+Complies with PO16 Proposed development does not impede existing public utility networks.
+Telstra has provided written confirmation that nearby underground Telstra cables are damaged, may be dug up and removed, with no plans to repair this infrastructure.
+The proposed dwelling will achieve minimum setback to the overhead powerline.
 For assessable development High speed telecommunication infrastructure PO17 Development provides infrastructure to facilitate the roll out of high speed telecommunications infrastructure.
 AO17 No acceptable outcomes are prescribed.
-Not applicable Proposed dwelling house does not involve construction of high speed telecommunications infrastructure.
+Not applicable Telstra has provided written confirmation that nearby underground Telstra cables are damaged, may be dug up and removed, with no plans to repair this infrastructure.